 We’ll have dinner tonight together in the hotel’s excellent restaurant.

-The next night, James recommends a little hole in the wall down in the village.
+The next night, James recommends a little place down in the village.

 Dinner tonight included